brouhaha/mds-fw/README.md

 [Macroassembler AS](http://john.ccac.rwth-aachen.de:8000/as/).
 Due to the use of long symbol names, it may not be possible to assemble it with native assemblers.

+## PIO Firmware

+THe IOC also has an 8741A "UPI" microcontroller which handles the optional printer, paper tape reader, paper tape punch, and UPP (Universal PROM Programmer).

+Presently this project has partially reverse-engineered source code for the PIO, part number 104566-001, in the pio directory.

+The pio.asm source code contains conditional assembly directives used by the Makefile to assemble three different versions of pio firmware.
+The Intel part numbers of the other two versions are unknown, but they were dumped from Series II Model 220 and Model 230 machines.
+The differences between the versions are fairly minor.
+The 104566-001 version is believed to be the most recent, and is expected to work properly in any Series II or Series III MDS that uses an IOC module.

+## Keyboard firmware

+The keyboard has an 8741A "UPI" microcontroller which scans the key matrix and provides parallel data to be read by the IOC firmware.

+Old Series II MDS keyboards have a repeat key for manual repeat, and no outo-repeat function.
+The enhanced keyboard replaces the repeat key with a function key, and performs auto-repeat.

+Presently this project has partially reverse-engineered source code for the enhanced keyboard 8741A, part number 104675-001, in the kbd-enhanced directory.

 ## License information: